lanl/LaGriT/docs/pages/docs/commands/QUALITY.md

 **`quality/aspect`** / [y]

-displays a count of the number of elements whose aspect ratio falls in each of 7 bins .
-If y is specified create an attribute named **aratio** that will contain the value of the aspect ratio of each element.
+computes the ratio of the radius of the circumsphere to the radius of the inscribed sphere of a tetrahedron.
+The ratio is multiplied by 3 so that a value of 1 indicates a regular tetrahedron.
+The display is a count of the number of elements whose aspect ratio falls in each of 7 bins.
+Option y creates the element attribute named **aratio** that will contain the value of the aspect ratio for each element.
+Valid element types are tet and tri, hex, and quad (where the length of the hex or quad diagonals are used).

 **`quality/edge_ratio`** / [y]

-displays a count of the edge length minimum/edge length maximum in each of 7 bins.
-If y is specified create an attribute named **eratio** that will contain the value of the min/max edge ratio of each element.
+computes the ratio (shortest element edge/longest element edge) and displays a count of the min/max edge ratio in each of 7 bins.
+Option y creates the element attribute named **eratio** that will contain the value of the min/max edge ratio of each element.

 **`quality/edge_min`** / [y]

 displays a count of the minimum edge length in each of 7 bins.
-If y is specified create an attribute named **edgemin** that will contain the value of the min edge length of each element.
+Option y creates the element attribute named **edgemin** that will contain the value of the min edge length of each element.

 **`quality/edge_max`** / [y]

 displays a count of the maximum edge length in each of 7 bins.
-If y is specified create an attribute named **edgemax** that will contain the value of the max edge length of each element.
+Option y creates the element attribute named **edgemax** that will contain the value of the max edge length of each element.

 **`quality/angle`** / **gt** OR **lt** / value /

-displays a count of the number of elements with a dihedral angle that is greater than or less than the supplied value.
+finds the max and min dihedral angles between adjacent faces (or 2D edges) of an element in radians.
+If the compare  option is used, it displays a count of the number of elements with a dihedral angle that is greater than or less than the supplied value.
 See also **cmo/addatt/cmo/ang_** commands for dihedral angle and solid angle calculations.

-**`quality/pc`**
+**`quality/pcc`**

 creates an element based attribute called **neg_coup_coeff** which is a "negative coupling coefficient" indicator.
 A value of 1 means the coupling coefficient is OK.
 Anything less than 1 means it is negative.
-This is  element attribute and is useful when viewing a mesh a viewer to find the negative coupling coefficients.
+This is useful when viewing a mesh to find where the negative coupling coefficients occur.

 **`quality/quad`**